lucasbarrosomk6/disco/bible/my_manual.md

 3. Check for and remove any dead code
 4. Ensure consistent coding style across the project
 5. Optimize imports and remove unused dependencies
+6. Update relevant job notes in this manual after completing the code quality job

 When instructed to perform a maintenance sweep, systematically go through each of these jobs, focusing on the areas that are most relevant to the current state of the project.
-Remember to always refer to and update the corresponding `fileName_doc.md` files during these tasks.
+Remember to always refer to and update the corresponding `fileName_doc.md` files during these tasks, and update the relevant job notes in this manual after completing each task.